IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 >“The behavior of large and complex aggregates of elementary particles, it turns out, is not to be understood in terms of a simple extrapolation of a few particles.
 Instead, at each level of complexity entirely new properties appear, and the understanding of the new behaviors requires research which I think is as fundamental in its nature as any other.”

->“Of course I am not religious—I don’t in fact see how any scientist who thinks at all deeply can be so ...”
+>“Of course I am not religious—I don’t in fact see how any scientist who thinks at all deeply can be so.
+We atheists can . . . argue that, with the modern revolution in attitudes toward homosexuals, we have become the only group that may not reveal itself in normal social discourse.”

 ― <a href="https://en.wikipedia.org/wiki/Philip_W._Anderson" target="_blank">Philip W. Anderson</a>